vincetran96/Scrape-Finance-Data-v2/README.md

 `2` | Quarterly
 ## Noting the project folder
 All core functions are located within the `functions_vietstock` folder and so are the scraped files; thus, from now on, references to the `functions_vietstock` folder will be simply put as `./`.

-# Recent Changes <a name="recentchanges"></a>
-- **September 2021**: Vietstock has implemented request verification tokens for API requests, making it more difficult to access them.
-You will have to manually obtain the tokens from your browser (see [this section](#Vietstock-user-cookie-and-verification-tokens)), which may take some time depending on how comfortable you are with the browser's inspection tool.
-Currently, there is no information on how long the tokens will be valid for and I have not found a way to automatically obtain them.
-- **July 2021**: I have removed my own implementation of proxies for this project.
-The reason will be stated in the [Lession Learned](#lessons-learned) section below.
-If you really want to use proxies, make your changes that can be reflected in this [constants configuration file](functions_vietstock/scraper_vietstock/spiders/models/constants.py) (more details are included there).
 # Run within Docker Compose (recommended) <a name="rundockercompose"></a>
 ## Configuration
 It should be in this area: